People are Amazing!

-If you acknowledge those words to be true—both that you are a guilty, needy sinner, and that Christ Jesus is the only Saviour—you must repent (turn from your sin to Christ) and believe in Him.
-Just as Jesus said to Nicodemus in the classic Gospel verse, John 3:16:
+If you acknowledge those words to be true—both that you are a guilty, needy sinner, and that Christ Jesus is the only Saviour—you must repent.
+You must turn from your sin to Christ, and believe in Him.
+Just as Jesus said to the religious leader Nicodemus in the first century (John 3:16):

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

 - E.g. see Growing plants in space, nasa.gov, last updated 12 July 2021.
 Return to text.

 - SpaceX, nasa.gov/spacex; accessed 6 May 2021.
 Return to text.

 - William Provine, in debate with Phillip Johnson, Stanford University, 30 April 1994; see youtube.com/watch?v=m7dG9U1vQ_U, last accessed 16 June 2022.
 Return to text.